secureworks/dalton/README.rst

 container is built.
 This means that if there are no rulesets, and Dalton attempts to download default rulesets, it will most likely fail and result in an empty file.
-In this case rulesets will need to bee added (and the empty files removed);
+In this case rulesets will need to be added (and the empty files removed);
 see `Adding Rulesets <#adding-rulesets>`__.

 Using Dalton